 Fireboxes can send several types of log messages for events that occur on the Firebox.
-The log messages types are Traffic, Alarm, Event, and Statistic.
-For information about log message types, see the WatchGuard Log Catalog, available on the Firebox Documentation page.
+The log messages types are Traffic, Alarm, Event, Debug, and Statistic.
+For information about log message types, see Types of Log Messages.

 WatchGuard Cloud stores diagnostic log messages sent by a Firebox, but they are not visible in Log Manager or Log Search.
 If you need to troubleshoot an issue, you can request these diagnostic log messages from WatchGuard Technical Support.